-Nancy LeaMond's remarks before the Portland, Ore., Governing Roundtable event, as prepared for delivery on July 17, 2014.
+Nancy LeaMond's remarks before the Portland, Oregon, Governing Magazine Roundtable event, as prepared for delivery on July 17, 2014.

 I would like to recognize AARP Board Director Doris Koo; Dr. Chad Cheriel, AARP Oregon volunteer President and member of AARP’s National Policy Council; and Elaine Freisen-Strang, an AARP state and local volunteer leader — who are with us today.